yuxihe/SelfDrivingCarProj/P4-CarND-AdvancedLaneLines/README.md

 * Tuning the threshholds for each transform is very time consuming and sometimes can feel a little bit lost.
 One setting may work for one picture but not work for other pictures.

-* The pipeline perfoms good on the project video.
-But it has some difficulty to handle challenge video.
-And completely fail on the harder challenge.
+* The pipeline perfoms good on the project video and challenge video.
+But it completely fail on the harder challenge.

 To make if more robust:
-* Keep tracking the defined lanes.
-The curve would not change suddenly, event lose a few frames of image stream.
 * Maybe can fit lane with more complex model, rather than polunomial function.
+* Twick pipeline with different road conditions, like different camera angle, or double yellow lane line.